Today’s Israel Reflects Jabotinsky’s Vision

 This colonial mindset led Jabotinsky to his “Iron Wall” doctrine on Palestinian issues that essentially cast the Jews in the role of the colonizers and Arabs as indigenous “savages” to be subdued.

-Today’s Jewish right desires to see Israel as part of the West and serving the interests of US empire it the Semitic region.
-Despite all the pride over Jewish political independence in the Land of Israel, Jewish rightists often deep down feel Israel’s survival to be dependent on Washington’s protection – and they actually don’t mind so long as there sits a sympathetic emperor in the White House.
+Today’s Jewish right desires to see Israel as part of the West and serving the interests of US empire in the Semitic region.
+Despite all the pride over Jewish political independence in the land of Israel, Jewish rightists often deep down feel Israel’s survival to be dependent on Washington’s protection – and they actually don’t mind so long as there sits a sympathetic emperor in the White House.

 Netanyahu’s State of Israel and the pro-Israel Jewish leadership in the US very much reflect the vision of Z’ev Jabotinsky, who championed a “free market” economy and the values of western liberalism blended with a muscular European-style Jewish nationalism disconnected from our people’s actual values and identity.